 In 2019, the AKC ranked the Poodle (all three sizes) as the 7th most popular dog breed in America.
 The Poodle is described as ‘active, proud, and very smart’, and this is where the Cavapoo gets his cheeky wild side from.
 There are also other pups that are mixed with the toy poodle, like the Golden Retriever Toy Poodle mix (Mini Goldendoodle).

 Unfortunately, the history of this designer dog is not particularly well documented.
 This is not dissimilar to most other designer dogs.
 It is believed that they were created in the 1990s, and he is believed to originate from Australia.
 This is really all we know about their past.

 This mix is actually one of the more popular “Doodle dogs” and is often compared to another breed that’s similar, the Cavachon.
-Often times, owners are seeking a smaller dog that’s a bit more shedding friendly, as are most Poodle hybrids.
+Oftentimes, owners are seeking a smaller dog that’s a bit more shedding-friendly, as are most Poodle hybrids.

 However, what is clear at present is that he is proving to be one of the most sought-after designer dogs, and families across the world are choosing him as their family pet.
 Katy Perry has a cute Cavapoo pup called Butters, who is said to be super cheeky but super-chilled at the same time.

-Cavapoos are also capable of annoying even the most patient of neighbors with his shrill and constant whining.
+Cavapoos are also capable of annoying even the most patient of neighbors with their shrill and constant whining.
 For this reason, if you live somewhere where there are noise restrictions, you may want to consider another breed.